samudc/SIMBA2/README.md

 Unbiased MD and REHT were employed to enhance sampling of IDR-mediated interactions and to map JNK3-Nt residue-level binding hotspots on BA2-Ct.
 Contact probability analyses across the conformational ensemble enabled identification of a minimal BA2-derived interface region, which was subsequently extracted to engineer SIMBA2, a brain-penetrant miniprotein that selectively inhibits JNK3 signaling and confers sustained neuroprotection in vivo.

-Repository Contents
+**Repository Contents**

 Included:

 	- unbiased MD inputs (.gro, .tpr, .mdp, topology files)
 	- REHT input generation files, equilibration and production files (32 replicas)
 	- contact map analysis Python script used to quantify BA2-Ct/JNK3-Nt intermolecular interactions

-Software Requirements
+**Software Requirements**

-Simulations were performed using:
+Simulations were performed and analyzed using:

-GROMACS 2022.5 patched with PLUMED 2.9.0
+	- GROMACS 2022.5 patched with PLUMED 2.9.0

-Python: numpy, MDAnalysis, mdtraj
+	- Python3: numpy, MDAnalysis, mdtraj, matplotlib

 See folder-specific README files for details.

-Upstream Method
+**Upstream Method**

 The REHT workflow was adapted from:
 ReplicaExchangeWithHybridTempering